How To IdentifyAudio SpeakersThat Have The MostFlexibility & Best Sound Quality

 Finding An Ultimate Solution

-You ideally should have two types of speakers and optionally use a pair of subwoofers if you’re interested in listening to music and also tracking, mixing, and mastering your own music.
-Based upon decades of audio experience, I’m now recommending and selling one specific pair of audio speakers made by one manufacturer.
-These are now the backbone of a really excellent music listening and/or music creation system.
+You ideally should have two speaker systems (one for a low powered tube amp that is emotionally seductive and one that is neutral and bland and probably involved connecting an active pro audio monitor) and optionally use a pair of subwoofers if you’re interested in listening to music and also tracking, mixing, and mastering your own music.
+Based upon decades of audio experience, I’m now recommending and selling one specific pair of audio speakers made by one manufacturer that is good for both audiophile listening and pro audio tracking, mixing, and mastering.
+These are now the backbone of a really excellent music listening and/or music creation system and I’ll explain why below.

-Yes, I can also provide a pair of Neumann KH120 or Neuman KH310 active monitors for those of you who desire to also use a neutral active monitor.
-The monitors that I’m recommending first (interior photos above) can do both – provide an excellent emotional music listening experience as well as neutral studio monitoring.
+Yes, I can also provide a pair of Neumann KH120 or Neuman KH310 active monitors for those of you who desire to also use a really good neutral active monitor.
+The Coherent Audio speakers (interior photos above) can do both – provide an excellent emotional music listening experience as well as neutral studio monitoring.
 Consider these and then add a pair of active monitors if you choose to do so.
-My volume control monitoring solution (highest audio quality) allows for the use of three pairs of speakers (external amps or internal amps) and one pair of active subwoofers all selectable by pushing a single button so why not if that’s your interest.
+My pro audio volume control monitoring solution (highest audio quality) allows for the use of three pairs of speakers (external amps or internal amps) and one pair of active subwoofers all selectable by pushing a single button so why not if that’s your interest.
+My audiophile volume control system is very flexible and can provide up to three inputs and a pair of outputs in either balanced or single ended mode.

 EMOTIONALLY ENJOYABLE LISTENING

 Your listening speakers should be emotionally enjoyable to use and be of a high efficiency type and your power amplifier ideally should be a tube amplifier that puts out around 9 watts.
-However, you should be able to use any low watt tube amp with these speakers including the beautiful Triode 45RS 45 tube amp that puts out around 2 w/ch or the Decware 25th Anniversary Edition Model SE84UF025 Super Zen Triode that puts out 2 w/ch.
-9 watts per channel will provide you with adequate headroom so your sound quality will be the best at higher volumes and this is the ideal amount of power to use from my experience.
+You should be able to use any low watt tube amp with these speakers including the beautiful Triode 45RS 45 tube amp that puts out around 2 w/ch or the Decware 25th Anniversary Edition Model SE84UF025 Super Zen Triode that puts out 2 w/ch.
+9 watts per channel will provide you with adequate headroom so your sound quality and will be the best amp design to use at higher volumes and this is the ideal amount of power to use from my experience – if you have the right speakers paired with it.
 Even though 2 w/ch is useable, its not ideal.
-Consequently, a 300B tube amplifier can provide both adequate headroom and emotional satisfying sound quality and that is my goal.
+A 300B tube amplifier can provide both adequate headroom and emotional satisfying sound quality and that is my goal with a pair of speakers that are around 96db efficient.
 This solution is highly flexible and allows you to listen to most any musical genre using these ideal speakers.
-They are not fussy to place and will fit into most any room.
+They are not fussy to place and will fit into most any room (small or large).

 THE 1ST WATT & THE REASON TO STAY AS CLOSE TO IT AS IS POSSIBLE

 The “guts” of your music is contained in the first watt produced by any power amplifier.
 Every watt you need thereafter compromises your sound quality.
 The goal is to get enough power to play music while maintaining adequate headroom in reserve (typically using maybe 20% of your total power while keeping maybe 80% of your power unused except for additional reserve when its needed for loud or dynamic passages).
 Finding a speaker that will play extremely well with 9 watts of power (i.e. a speaker with high enough efficiency and ease of driving), however, is truly difficult and is the reason I’m sharing my findings here.
-I’ve found an excellent solution.
+I’ve found an excellent solution and it is the one that I recommend to all of my customers.

 “MY PRIOR ADVENTURES & EXPERIENCES THAT HAVE LED TO THIS RECOMMENDATION